 This blog is meant to be an inspiration and bring joy in your daily life.
 I hope to inspire you to want to be more in the nature, and to have awareness of what food you eat, how you spend your time and money, and how you treat the earth and yourself.

 "Farmgirl of Norway – Back to the Roots" came to life for many reasons.
 As I have grown up on a farm and have also lived in cities, I see how far away normal people are getting in their mindset from both the way food is produced and how they are connected to the earth.
-I think it's sad that the new generation which is now growing up thinks that meat is something that grows in the grocery store, hardly knowing anything about food preparation from scratch, let alone how to conserve and store foods naturally.
+I think it's sad that the new generation which is now growing up thinks that meat is something that grows in the grocery store.

 I invite you to "join us," as we develop ourselves and our

 perspectives..
 We are, also, at the beginning of our

 Our goal is to live harmoniously with nature, to develop once again the old, inner wisdom of intuition and spirit, to give meaning to the life we live and to live in a way that is sustainable for the earth.
 Follow our journey back to the roots, in beautiful Norway, of ancient living of ancient knowledge in today's modern world.

 My name is Live, ( pronounced “lee-vah”, and it means "life")

 I grew up on a beautiful farm in the middle of the little country Norway.
 I have always been a happy, enthustiastic and outgoing person.
 I love seeing the world and sharing with people about where I am from.